The work of researchers in audiology, occupational therapy, speech-language pathology and physiotherapy falls within four main areas:

-- Neuroscience and perception
+- Social participation; and

 Please see the School's list of professors for their individual research interests.

-Canada Research Chair in Qualitative Health Research with Marginalized Populations
+Roanne Thomas - Canada Research Chair in Qualitative Health Research with Marginalized Populations

 Dr. Roanne Thomas, associate professor in the Faculty of Health Sciences is the recipient of the Canada Research Chair in Qualitative Health Research with Marginalized Populations.
 She is studying the experiences of people with chronic illnesses such as cancer and what illness means for the disadvantaged.